jannovergara/jannovergara.me/content/posts/2013-10-05---learning-the-dependency-inversion-principle.md

 ```

 Both `AnimalMovement` and `PLantMovement` serve as the high level classes and `Movement` serves as the low level class, which implements the abstractions.
 This is an application of **pure virtual** functions e.g. `run`, `walk` and `bloom`.
 These pure virtual functions are the abstractions and the actual implementations are found in the derived class.

+# Takeaway initiative
+_"I can calculate the motion of heavenly bodies, but not the madness of people. - Isaac Newton"_